Roy Hendriksen: N.E.C.

 Hendriksen reunited with Ruud Brood at Eerste Divisie club N.E.C. in June 2014.
 In a successful 2014–15 season, the pair sent N.E.C. to the Eredivisie as champions.
 Hendriksen left the club at the end of the campaign.

 Brentford

 On 1 June 2015, Hendriksen was announced as assistant to Marinus Dijkhuizen at English Championship club Brentford.
 A number of departures and a crippling injury list saw Brentford sitting in 19th position after eight league matches, which led to Dijkhuizen and Hendriksen being removed from their positions on 28 September 2015.

 Sporting CP

 On 12 November 2018, Hendriksen joined Portuguese Primeira Liga club Sporting CP as assistant to manager Marcel Keizer.
 He was sacked, along with Keizer, in September 2019.

 Al Jazira

 On 13 October 2019, Hendriksen joined UAE Pro League club Al Jazira as assistant to manager Marcel Keizer.
 Owing to a suspension suffered by Keizer, Hendriksen presided over a 1–0 win over Al Urooba in September 2021.

 Dewa United

 On 2 February 2025, Hendriksen joined Indonesian Liga 1 club Dewa United as assistant to manager Jan Olde Riekerink.
+Both departed their roles in July 2026.